RE-SS3D/SS3D-Website/content/faq.md

 ## Who is *beep?

-*beep is the original creator of SS3D, hence the name RE:SS3D.
+*beep is the original creator of SS3D.
 For more info on his tale check out our [About page](/about/).

 His current status and whereabouts are still unknown. *If only he had turned his damn suit sensors on...*